 Keeping Kids Busy So You Can Rest

-If you just need a good hour of rest, have no guilt in turning on the TV for some kid entertainment.
-I’ve been known to buckle my toddler daughter in her high chair and play an educational television show for her just so I can get an hour to myself.
+If you just need a good hour of rest, have no guilt in offering screen time for some kid-friendly entertainment.
+I’ve been known to buckle my toddler daughter in her high chair and play an educational television show for her, just so I can get an hour to myself.

 And thank goodness for the ability to call for food delivery, right?
 If you just can’t muster up the energy to cook the kids a meal, dial up their favorites and have it delivered to the front door.

 READ MORE about Things to do at home with kids, including easy and fun activities.